Guided Walks in NZ: How Fit Should You Be to Join?

-How Fit Do You Need To Be To Join Us?
+How Fit Do I Need To Be To Join A New Zealand Guided Hike?

 Ah it’s the eternal question isn’t it?
 How fit do I need to be to join a guided multi-day walk in New Zealand?
-How do I know that I’m going to be able to keep up, avoid injuries and actually have a good time while I’m doing it?
+How do I know that I’m going to be able to keep up, avoid injuries and actually have a good time while I’m hiking?

 Fitness is such a subjective thing.
 You and I might engage in the same level of activity at home, but when it comes to ‘trail fitness’ we may have very different abilities.
 Firstly we like to say, ‘the fitter you are, the more you’ll enjoy it.’
 If you’re used to walking regularly, you’ll find yourself in a good starting position.
 You might like to add in some stair walking to your pre-departure training plan.